HyunCafe/odin-todoapp/projectapproach.md

 // Feat: Add counter on each column representing total tasks
 // Draggable between eachother as well as each column
 // add counter for sidenavbar on tag counts
+// Have the offcanvas grab the information from the selected Cards and also transfer the new values in
+// Want to add calender view, will use fullcalender lib

+// Using FullCalender Library, Date FNS library, sortableJS library